-The Big Three Challenges in Market Research Translation
+3 Challenges in Market Research Translation - And Where Technology Fits In

 Outdated data doesn’t cut it, but automation only helps so much

-Perhaps the principal challenge in translating survey content is speed.
-Things like political polls and product research are very time sensitive.
+One of the principal challenges in market research translation is speed.
+Research focused on subjects such as political polls or product research can be very time sensitive.
 The clients ordering the research are using it to drive their planning on a daily, even hourly basis.
-As we’ve written about previously, even with emerging technology, turning translations around in hours not days while maintaining quality is still not here.
-Basic machine translation (MT) can help survey analysts quickly assess responses in open comment fields but MT’s effectiveness falls off quickly when faced with the less common languages.
+As we’ve written about previously, even with emerging technology, a technology that can turn human translations around in hours as opposed to days isn't quite there yet.
+Basic machine translation (MT) can help researchers quickly assess responses in open comment fields, but MT’s effectiveness falls off quickly when faced with less commonly spoken languages.
 We use it in our workflows, but human editing and review are still a requirement.

 Survey development platforms and ‘automated’ translation workflows

-As any market researcher understands, survey creation and formatting is an art, part of the attempt to create surveys that don’t slant results or miss insights.
-The leading survey authoring and delivery platforms like Decipher and Confirmit make building surveys easier and faster but you don’t want to extract survey content and responses out of context for translation and localization.
-That’s why we typically work in the desired platforms and try to always deliver properly formatted translations so they can be quickly distributed and assessed.
+As any market researcher understands, part of survey creation is an art.
+The goal is to create surveys that don’t slant results or miss insights.
+The leading survey authoring and delivery platforms like Decipher and Confirmit make building surveys easier and faster, but you don’t want to extract survey content and responses out of context for translation and localization.
+That’s why we integrate directly with the primary survey platforms and always deliver properly formatted translations so they can be quickly distributed and assessed.

-The technology is here to automate the delivery of survey files to us with a push of a button, have them translated and reviewed, and then have the translated and formatted surveys returned to the MR company with another click.
-This may seem like true automation but the quality issues with machine translation mentioned above still require humans doing the translations and/or editing the MT output.
-Anyone who says otherwise is gilding the lily.
+The technology is here to automate the delivery of survey files to us with a push of a button, have them translated and reviewed, and then have the translated and formatted surveys returned to the research company with another click.
+This may seem like true automation, but the quality issues with machine translation mentioned above still require humans doing the translations and/or editing the MT output.
+Again, while MT is evolving quickly, it isn't quite there yet.

-Quality is also related to localization, especially when it comes to delivering culturally respectful content.
+Quality management is also critical to the localization process, especially when it comes to delivering culturally respectful content.

-As we’ve outlined in a series of country-specific articles, each country and society has their own unique things that must be taken into consideration when designing and translating surveys.
+As we’ve outlined in a series of country-specific articles that you can also find in our resources section, each country and society has their own unique things that must be taken into consideration when designing and translating surveys.
 Why is this critical?
 Because it materially affects responses and completion rates.
-If a question offends, makes a laughable faux pas, or just sounds stupid, you’re going to lose your audience quickly.
+If a question offends, makes a laughable faux pas, or just sounds awkward, you’re going to lose your audience quickly.
 This is why there is so much emphasis on the localization aspect of the translation processes.
 This is where we can bring native speaking subject matter expertise to bear and work with your survey designers to align your content with local mores.

 The limits of workflow automation

-Automation does help with certain kinds of workflow issues, including:
+Automation does help with certain kinds of workflow challenges, including:

 Elimination of redundant translations with translation memory software

-File transfers between the MR company, the LSP (us), the translator(s), and the reviewers
+File transfers between the research company, the translation service, the translator(s), and the reviewers

 Centralizing review processes in an application like our cloud-based intellireview application to manage version control